jvitormelo/jvitormelo/README.md

 - 👋 Hi, I’m @jvitormelo
-- 👀 I’m interested in learning more about back-end and became a fullstack developer.
+- 👀 I’m interested in learning more about back-end and become a fullstack developer.
-- 🌱 I’m currently working with Vue and Typescript, but I’m also learning React, NestJs, and English
+- 🌱 I’m currently working with Vue and Typescript, but I’m also learning React, NestJs.
 - 💞️ I’m looking to collaborate on any typescript project.
 - 💬 To contact, just send me a message on linkedin..